cloudfoundry/docs-buildpacks/node/node-service-bindings.html.md

 ### <a id='cfenv'></a>Parse with cfenv ###

-The `cfenv` package provides access to Cloud Foundry application environment settings, by parsing all the relevant environment variables.
-The settings are returned as JavaScript objects, and `cfenv` provides reasonable defaults when running locally, as well as when running as a Cloud Foundry application.
+The `cfenv` package provides access to Cloud Foundry application environment settings by parsing all the relevant environment.
+The settings are returned as JavaScript objects.
+`cfenv` provides reasonable defaults when running locally, as well as when running as a Cloud Foundry application.

 * https://www.npmjs.org/package/cfenv

 ### <a id='parse-manually'></a>Manual Parsing ###

 First, parse the VCAP_SERVICES environment variable.

 For example:

 ~~~
 var vcap_services = JSON.parse(process.env.VCAP_SERVICES)
 ~~~

-Then you will need to pull out the credential information required to connect to your service.
+Then pull out the credential information required to connect to your service.
-Each of the service packages require slightly different information.
+Each service packages requires different information.
-If you are working with Postgres, for example, you will need a uri to connect.
+If you are working with Postgres, for example, you will need a `uri` to connect.
-You can assign the value of the uri to a variable as follows:
+You can assign the value of the `uri` to a variable as follows:

 ~~~
 var uri = vcap_services.mypostgres[0].credentials.uri
 ~~~

-Now you can use your credentials as you normally would in your program to connect to your database.
+Once assigned, you can use your credentials as you would normally in your program to connect to your database.

 ## <a id='Connecting'></a> Connecting to a Service ##

-You will need to include the appropriate package for the type of services your application uses.
+You must include the appropriate package for the type of services your application uses.
 For example:

 * Rabbit MQ via the [ampq](https://github.com/postwait/node-amqp) module